joshuadlima/BetterBuy/readme.md

 <h1>BetterBuy</h1>
-<p>BetterBuy is an e-commerce website built using PHP, JavaScript, Bootstrap CSS, and SQL for its database infrastructure.
-Developed as a mini project for our fifth-semester web technology course.</p>
+<p>BetterBuy is an e-commerce website built using PHP, JavaScript, Bootstrap CSS, SQL for its database infrastructure and a machine learning product recommendation system.
+Developed as a mini project for our fifth-semester web technology course. </p>

-<p>The project consists of 4 modules:</p>
+<p>The project consists of 5 modules:</p>
 <ol>

   <li>